 If doing your bookkeeping isn’t your favorite task, it may be time to consider outsourcing.
 Bench does your bookkeeping for you and gives you organized and accurate financial statements each month.
 Our easy-to-use software and intuitive visual reports can help your mentor quickly spot areas for business improvement and growth—without having to wade through piles of messy documents and receipts.

 We also take care of small business tax filing and provide unlimited, on-demand tax advisory.
-For no additional fee, you can speak with one of our in-house tax professionals all throughout the year.
+For no additional fee, you can speak with one of our tax professionals all throughout the year.
 As a Bench client, you’ll have peace of mind your business is optimized to minimize your income tax and tax questions are never left unanswered.
 Learn more.